 - Prepare a French bread pan or cookie sheet by greasing and dusting with cornmeal (if desired).

 - In a bowl of a heavy-duty mixer, combine the dry ingredients (including the yeast).
-In a small bowl, beat the egg whites, dough enhancer, and oil slightly with a fork.
+In a small bowl, beat the egg whites, vinegar, and oil slightly with a fork.
 Add most of the warm water.
 Add these to the dry ingredients and beat on high for 3 minutes.
 Check after the first few seconds of mixing to see if more water is needed.
 The dough should be thick but not dry or forming a ball.

 - Spoon into the French bread pan or onto the cookie sheet in the shape of a French loaf.
 If necessary, smooth the top with greased fingers.
 Cover and let rise about 35 minutes for rapid-rise yeast, and 60-75 minutes for regular yeast.